If you are a seasoned investor, you will know that mutual funds gained a lot of traction over the past few years.

 But do you have the requisite know-how to invest in mutual funds and comprehend how a mutual fund analysis can be done by yourself?

 Don’t worry, this article seeks to address this gap.

 Let’s see how you can analyze a mutual fund!

-Expense ratio is the percentage of total assets that a mutual fund charges an investor annually for managing their money.
+The expense ratio is the percentage of total assets that a mutual fund charges an investor annually for managing their money.

 The expenses related to Mutual Funds fall into 5 categories-

 Basically, the expense ratio reduces the returns available to the investor.
-Therefore, an investor should look for funds with lower expense ratio.
+Therefore, an investor should look for funds with a lower expense ratio.